Gartner Report: Which Java Runtime is for you? | DOWNLOAD NOW

 Falcon JIT compiler was developed to ensure that Java developers and Java-based businesses can extract maximum performance from today’s server hardware.

 The Falcon JIT compiler is based on technology from LLVM, the popular compiler infrastructure project with active involvement from leading universities and dozens of corporate contributors including Adobe, Apple, Google, NVIDIA, and Intel.
+For those familiar with mathematical programming languages, it also drives the increasingly popular technical computing language, Julia.

 No. Deploying Azul Platform Prime requires no changes to existing applications.
 You merely point the application’s JAVA_HOME environment variable to Azul Platform Prime and you are running on the most scalable JVM on the market.
 Azul Platform Prime also requires no changes to other aspects of your infrastructure – security, other applications, monitoring tools, etc.